NiharikaDhanavath/Pixel-Snake/README.md

 # Pixel-Snake

 I developed the classic snake game using Python's Pygame library.
-To take things up a notch, I have turned a game into a website.
+To take things up a notch, I have turned the game into a website.
 Here's the link to play the game: https://niharikadhanavath.github.io/Pixel-Snake/